-Before mounting the lamphead on the AirShield enclosure, switch the pressure hose from the top or front port to the bottom port as described in Switching Pressure Ports on page 3-20 of this section.
+Before mounting the lamphead on the AirShield enclosure, switch the pressure hose from the top or front port to the bottom port as described in Switching Pressure Ports on page 3-20.

 Use eight M4 screws to mount the AirShield enclosure to the lamphead.
 The internal blower lampheads are mounted to the kits in the same way.
-Refer to the Accessories portion of the Parts section for the AirShield kit part numbers.
+Refer to the Parts section for the AirShield kit part numbers.

-NOTE: Recommended flexible duct hose for exhaust extraction: McMaster-Carr part number 55125K26, neoprene coated 6 in.
+NOTE: Recommended flexible duct hose for exhaust extraction: McMaster-Carr part number 55125K26, neoprene coated 6-in.
 ID hose.
 Use worm clamps to connect the hose to the vent stubs.